VishalGowthaman/Circulate-the-values-of-N-variables/README.md

 ## Algorithm:
 ### Step 1: Define a function called circulate to cirulate the n variables.
 ### Step 2: The function will circulate the n variables as per the input given.
-### Step 3:
-Get the value from the user for the number of rotation
+### Step 3:Get the value from the user for the number of rotation
-### Step 4:
-Using the slicing concept rotate the list
+### Step 4: Using the slicing concept rotate the list
 ### Step 5: Print the circulated output as per the input given
 ### Step 6: End the program.
 ## Program: